Adoption Contract & Health Guarantee

 Breed: Standard Poodle

 All Poodles bred and sold are up-to-date in their medical treatments.
-Dogs are checked prior to shipping and are guaranteed to be sound and in good health.
 PUPPIES whose age at a date of adoption precludes completion of the scheduled series of inoculations and parasite treatments, it is necessary for the purchaser to complete the scheduled series of inoculations and parasite treatments ON TIME, in order to protect the puppy and for this health guarantee to remain valid.
 A timetable for this series of inoculations and parasite treatments will be supplied on the medical history of the puppy.
 In addition, until this series of inoculations and parasite treatments has been complete (about 16 weeks of age) the puppy should not be exposed to premises known to be suspected of being contaminated or unhealthy animals.
 (Rest stops, pet parks, Pet shops where multiple animals with a variety of contagious viruses can be easily transmitted, other dogs from friends, etc.,) Color variations and fading are NOT covered by this agreement.
 The fading gene is an ever present condition in poodles as a breed so the guarantee of a color is speculative in nature especially with reds, chocolates and blues.
 NO refunds or replacement puppy(s) will be given if your puppy changes color and fades as he or she ages.
 Cancer is not covered under this guarantee.

 I DO NOT GIVE REFUNDS OR PAY FOR VETERINARY BILLS.
 I will give a replacement puppy for life threatening genetic disease only.
 If a health issue of life threatening genetic health arises within the first TWELVE MONTHS of age which your vet believes could possibly be a life threatening genetic disease the following steps are to be followed: